HubSpot/Rosetta/FEATURES.md

 * [Custom Naming Strategies](#custom-naming-strategies)
 * [Providing your own ObjectMapper](#providing-your-own-objectmapper)

+## How does Rosetta work?

 ## Nested Objects

-### Binding

-### Mapping

 Rosetta supports binding and mapping of arbitrarily nested object graphs.
 Dot-notation is used to separate fields of subobjects.
-For example, given these objects:
+The following examples will use these object definitions:

 ```java
 public class OuterBean {